dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 myapp_en_US.properties
 myapp_fr.properties
 ```
-Then we have following order of execution:
+Then we have the following order of execution:
 * if we don't pass anything `myapp_en` would be loaded, cause default locale is en
 * if we pass existing locale (like `fr` or `en_US`) corresponding file would be loaded
 * if we pass `en_us` locale 3 bundles would be loaded: `myapp => myapp_en => myapp_en_us`, with values overwriting each other.
 So if you have same key in all 3 files, key from `myapp_en_us` would be used